 Your face doesn't have to be the only face that unlocks your iPhone or iPad Pro.
 You can set up a second person for Face ID, for whatever reasons you may need.
 It's easy, although a bit hidden.

-How to use Face ID
+How to use Face ID on iPhone and iPad

 Face ID can do many things to make your life easier.
 Much like Touch ID before it, Face ID lets you not only unlock your phone or iPad, but authorize Apple Pay payments, confirm iTunes and App Store Purchases, and activate username and password autofill in Safari.